 The value of our relationships - that is, our interpersonal and intrapersonal connections to place, community, family, spirituality and ideas - is a central principle of Indigenous systems of knowing (Wilson, 2001).
 The success of our research depended in large part on our ability to identify, understand, and honor the relationships we were engaging in throughout the research process.
 In particular, we needed to understand our relationship to the Indigenous communities that were the subject of our research.
 As Indigenous scholars working in the field of domestic violence have cautioned, it is important to "do research that does not just focus on the method and the process, but rather [focuses on] the very real problem of violence against Native women" (Montour-Angus, 1995).
 Understanding that the knowledge generated from our research had to be useful to the Indigenous women and community members who were assisting us, the team was committed to conduct research in a way that showed respect to women and honored relationships.

-We faced a challenge already familiar to the Indigenous researchers on the team; that is, we needed to assume control over the interpretation of our struggles and to begin to theorize our own experiences in ways that make sense for us (Mikaere, 1995).
+to assume control over the interpretation of our struggles and to begin to theorize our own experiences in ways that make sense for us (Mikaere, 1995).
 To meet this challenge and keep the commitments we have made to the communities of which we are a part, our interpretation of our results validates, honors, and draws upon Indigenous systems of knowing.